The Modern Digital Marketing Funnel

 WebFX is a leader in digital marketing.contact us for a free quote

-What is the modern digital marketing funnel?
+What is a digital marketing funnel?

 Today, the digital marketing funnel captures the non-linear journey of shoppers, from businesses to consumers.
 As every user takes a different path, there are several versions of the new online marketing funnel.